 AI is not replacing HR — particularly not now, when the field’s goals and intentions are shifting, and demand for talented HR professionals is high.
 But it is subsidizing the field, enabling HR to meet its new priorities by providing efficiency gains, predictive insights, and predictive matching of companies and candidates.

 Tools that tap into HR’s burgeoning needs will gain traction over the next five years, while those that automate aspects of the job such as employee feedback and talent sourcing will need to adopt to HR’s new goals.
 This means collecting data and matching based on factors that reflect company culture and employee satisfaction.
-At the end of the day, though, these systems will still need to be managed by talented HR personnel, who will be increasingly sought after during this moment of HR emphasis.
+At the end of the day, though, talented HR personnel will still need to manage these systems.
+They will be in great demand after and during this moment of HR emphasis.